Seeed-Studio/seeed-ardupy-bme280/README.md

 ## Introduction

-An ArduPy library for AGrove - Temp&Humi&Barometer Sensor (BME280).
+An ArduPy library for Grove - Temp&Humi&Barometer Sensor (BME280).
 Grove BME280 provides a precise measurement of not only barometric pressure and temperature, but also the humidity in the environment.
 The air pressure can be measured in a range from 300 hPa to 1100hPa with ±1.0 hPa accuracy, while the sensor works perfectly for temperatures between - 40℃ and 85℃ with an accuracy of ±1℃.
 As for the humidity, you can get a humidity value with an error less than 3%.